16mm Film Transfer To Digital

-16mm film was first developed in North America by the Eastman Kodak Company and released for public use in 1923, with the first 16mm sound projector coming out in 1932.
-This format was primarily used for low-budget movies as well as home movie products for several decades.
+The Eastman Kodak Company developed 16mm film in North America first and released it for public use in 1923, with the first sound projector coming out in 1932.
+For several decades, this format was primarily used for low-budget movies and home movies.
 As production moved away from standard film, so did the need for 16mm film.
-Though uncommon, 16mm film is still being produced in limited capacities.
+There are still limited production capacities for 16mm film, despite its rarity.

-If you or your family has any film in boxes or in storage then your film reels are at risk of decay.
-At Precision Transfers, we understand that your memories on 16mm film are irreplaceable.
-The staff at Precision Transfers to take care and handling of your 8mm film and transfer the reels to digital.
+Keeping film reels in boxes or storing them in storage puts them at risk of decay.
+Precision Transfers understands the value of preserving your precious 16mm memories.
+Our staff at Precision Transfers will handle your 16mm film and transfer the reels to digital.

 Interested in our process?
 Find out how it works.